Joseph Lister: Clinical instruction

-Before he qualified for his degree, Lister had to complete two years of clinical instruction, beginning his residency at University College Hospital in October 1850.
-He began as an intern and then house physician to Walter Hayle Walshe. professor of pathological anatomy and author of 1846 study, The Nature and Treatment of Cancer.
-Lister continued his run of academic excellence in 1850 by being awarded "Certificates of Honours" and winning two gold medals in anatomy and silver medals in surgery and medicine.
+To qualify for his degree, Lister had to complete two years of clinical instruction, and began his residency at University College Hospital in October 1850. as an intern and then house physician to Walter Hayle Walshe, professor of pathological anatomy and author of the 1846 study, The Nature and Treatment of Cancer.
+Lister in 1850 again received "Certificates of Honours" and won two gold medals in anatomy and a silver medal each in surgery and medicine.